 How the best teams were selected

-• yellow card equals (-1) point;
+• a yellow card is equal to (-1) point;

-• 2 yellow cards and 1 removal - equal to (-3) points;
+• 2 yellow cards and 1 deletion - equal to (-3) points;

 • yellow in combination with red takes away 5 points from the team.